Tsukoyachi/Tsukoyachi/README.md

 - 👋 Hi, I’m @Tsukoyachi
 - 👀 I’m interested in python, java, html5/css and arduino
 - 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for an apprenticeship of 3 year.
 - 📫 How to reach me ...

 <!---